lcphill/Parking-docs/Networking-Terms-Glossary.md

    - EVPN routing rule:
       - If ethernet source MAC of original/naked frame is PHYSICAL then after encapsulation, outer Source IP will also be Primary IP of VXLAN loopback interface.
 If ethernet source MAC of original/naked frame is VIRTUAL, then after encapsulation outer Source IP will be Virtual VTEP IP (secondary loopback IP).
 - loopback interface pool
-   - To advertise a subnetwork route as internal rather than a Type-5 route for an redistributed static route using OSPF.
+   - To advertise a subnetwork route as internal rather than a Type-5 route for an redistributed static-route using OSPF.
    - In this scenario, suggest configuration of subnetwork routes on the loopback interface:
    ```
    [root]# edit interfaces lo0 unit 0 family inet